SeisComP/seiscomp/doc/base/concepts/magnitudes.rst

 magnitudes in :ref:`scolv` which is different from the set configured in :ref:`scmag`, then scmag may later add the missing magnitudes automatically.
 Magnitude types for which the evaluation status is set to "rejected", e.g., in scolv, will not be recomputed by scmag.
+In order to ignore a magnitude type interactively, it should be computed in scolv and then rejected.

 .. _concepts-magnitudes-correction: